IzatheWriter/Beginner-Baker-s-Guide/Pots Bowls and Sieves.md

 **Saucepan**

-Sometimes the recipe will ask you to melt the butter, honey, cream or heat the milk.
+Sometimes the recipe will ask you to melt the butter, honey, cream or heat milk.
 The best and the most convenient way is to use a saucepan or a small pot of your choice.

 ![Alt text](<small size_saucepan_pexels.jpg>)